zapu/iced-coffee-script-v3/README.md

 IcedCoffeeScript is a superset of CoffeeScript that adds two new
 keywords: `await` and `defer`.

-IcedCoffeeScript is based on CoffeeScript V1.
+IcedCoffeeScript is based on CoffeeScript V1 - the one without Javascript ES6 support.
+Based on top of last CoffeeScript V1, version 1.12.8, git commit id:
+`943579a23943ce62e8d2e3dbc868f22bac773f36`.

 ## Iced v3 Alpha